Table of Contents[Hide][Click to Show]

 Downtown, the World Trade Center’s Holiday Market at the Oculus has climate controlled holiday shopping.
 Live music and dance performances make the Oculus even more festive.

-It’s in the Stars
+Free things in NYC: it’s in the Stars

 Ringing in the New Year(s)